liferaft/kubekit/README.md

 go install github.com/liferaft/kubekit/cmd/...
 ```

-KubeKit will be installed on `$GOPATH/bin/` which should be in your $PATH variable.
-However, this will not download the RPM with latest dependencies which may be required for most of the platforms but EKS.
+KubeKit and KubeKitCtl will be installed on `$GOPATH/bin/` which should be in your $PATH variable.
+However, this will not download the RPM with latest dependencies which may be required for most of the platforms but EKS and AKS.

-The Docker images are also available in Docker Hub, to download them, it's required to have Docker installed in your system, then execute:
+The Docker images are also available in Docker Hub, to download them, it's required to have [Docker installed](https://www.docker.com/products/docker-desktop) in your system, then execute:

 ```bash
 docker pull liferaft/kubekit:0.1.0